zuluana/Halia/README.md

 ### Features
 -  Plugin Configuration
+-  Plugin Factories / Plugin "Instances" (we can currently do this just building a Plugin before we build the stack)
 -  Consider exporting an Object OR specifically *a Plugin* from each Halia "Stack".

 ### Extensions